VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 Beyond that, keeping the design minimal but powerful.
 I think markdown is a great example of this.
 Users aren't as dumb as people seem to think, we can, and do, learn the ways to make interaction with the things we use daily faster, so make the 'speed limit' as fast as it can be while lowering the need for menu diving and learning to do complex actions.
 Putting a frequently used option into a menu that needs to be clicked at all is much slower than assigning it a keyboard shortcut.

 But, okay, back to information overload: The biggest problem is still that there's just too much.
 I don't really think there is a solution, maybe  [Banning Outdoor Ads like Brazil's Largest City Did](https://newdream.org/blog/sao-paolo-ad-ban), would be a start.
 Maybe requiring that the Terms of Service for any service a user signs up to be a limited length and actually commendable would help.
 But I just don't know.
-I think the world has just simply progressed to a point where FOMO has gone from a fear of missing out has gotten to a point where missing out is just a fact of life as [500 hours of content are uploaded to YouTube every minute.](https://www.tubefilter.com/2019/05/07/number-hours-video-uploaded-to-youtube-per-minute/)
+I think the world has just simply progressed to a point where FOMO has gotten to a point where missing out is just a fact of life as [500 hours of content are uploaded to YouTube every minute.](https://www.tubefilter.com/2019/05/07/number-hours-video-uploaded-to-youtube-per-minute/)

 What I do know is that trusting the YouTube or Facebook or Twitter algorithm to decide the content I see is incredibly dangerous, but that the alternative is overwhelming.